boisselle/boisselle.github.io/src/pages/blender-is-the-future/index.md

 ---
 layout: ../../layouts/BaseLayout.astro
-title: '5 Reasons Why Blender Is the Design Tool of the Future'
+title: '5 Reasons Why Blender Is the Ultimate Design Tool of the Future'
 ---
 [[back to blog]](/)

-# 5 Reasons Why Blender Is the Design Tool of the Future
+# 5 Reasons Why Blender Is the Ultimate Design Tool of the Future

 Once viewed merely as a hobbyist tool, Blender has evolved into a serious competitor among professional creative suites.
 Most recently it made waves for being the primary tool used to create the film Flow, which won the 2025 Academy Award for Best Animated Feature.
 While big studios are entrenched in legacy workflows, this tool has become a rising star among independent creators and smaller agencies.